user7723/enigma-machine/README.md

 The parameters may occur in any order and in any non-zero amount, but only the first occurence will be taken into account.

-Concrete example can be found in the `enigma.conf`
+Concrete example can be found in the `enigma.c`

 ```
 ConfigFile
   = <Permutation Rotors    , {Rotors}
                , Reflector , {Reflector}
                , State     , {State} >

-Parameter = Rotors | Reflector | State

 Rotors
   = Space , ("rotors" | "ro")